Aniara (film): Plot

-In the fifth year, the ship's astronomer and Isagel discover that a probe large enough to possibly contain fuel is travelling towards the Aniara, meaning that a rescue is possibly being attempted.
-The probe takes over a year to reach the Aniara, and upon being brought onto the ship in the sixth year, the crew quickly realize that they are unable to identify it, its origins or whether it contains fuel.
-While the captain orders the crew to keep working on the probe, they eventually lose hope of it being a means of rescue.
+In the fifth year, Isagel and the astronomer discover that a probe large enough to feasibly contain fuel is travelling towards the Aniara, meaning that a rescue is possibly being attempted.
+The probe takes over a year to reach the ship, and upon being brought onto the ship in the sixth year, the crew quickly realize that they are unable to identify it, its origins or whether it contains fuel.
+The captain orders the crew to keep working on the probe, but they eventually lose hope of it being a means of rescue.
 The Astronomer laments that their ship is a sarcophagus, defying Captain Chefone's orders for the crew to keep a united front to prevent the passengers from losing hope.
-In a fit of rage, Captain Chefone shoots a taser at the Astronomer, which kills her.
+In a fit of rage, Captain Chefone shoots a taser at the Astronomer, killing her.

 The Mimarobe begins work on her projection device, eventually succeeding in projecting a waterfall onto the dark windows of the spaceship.
-Having succeeded, she learns that Isagel has committed suicide and has also killed the child they were raising together.
-Five years later, the few remaining crew celebrate the 10th anniversary of their voyage into space.
+Having succeeded, she later discovers that Isagel has killed herself and their son.
+Four years later, the few remaining crew celebrate the 10th anniversary of their voyage into space.
 While listlessly accepting an honorary medal from Captain Chefone for her creation of the beam-screen, the Mimarobe notices that his wrists are bandaged from a presumed suicide attempt.
-The algae tanks the passengers rely on for food and water have become contaminated.
-In year 24 of the voyage, a few remaining survivors, including the Mimarobe, sit cross-legged in a dimly lit room.
+The algae tanks that the passengers rely on for food and oxygen have become contaminated.

+In year 24 of the voyage, the Mimarobe and a few remaining survivors sit cross-legged in a dimly lit room.
 An unidentified woman in the group rhapsodizes about the divine power of sunlight on Earth, as the ship slowly descends into final darkness.

-Finally, in year 5,981,407 of its voyage, the Aniara – derelict, frozen and devoid of human life – reaches the Lyra constellation and approaches a planet as verdant and welcoming as Earth was formerly.
+Finally, in year 5,981,407 of its voyage, the Aniara – derelict, frozen, and devoid of human life – reaches the Lyra constellation and passes right past a planet as verdant and welcoming as Earth was formerly.